alislaboratory/VirtualAnatomyLab/Readme.md

 4. **Access the application**
    - Open your browser and navigate to `http://localhost:3000`
    - The database will be automatically created on first run

+### Production Deployment (cPanel)

+For deploying to cPanel hosting, see the **[DEPLOYMENT.md](DEPLOYMENT.md)** guide for detailed step-by-step instructions.

+**Quick Summary:**
+1. Upload files to your cPanel `public_html` directory
+2. Use cPanel's Node.js Selector to create the application
+3. Set Application Startup File to `server.js`
+4. Install dependencies via Terminal: `npm install`
+5. Start/Restart the application in Node.js Selector
+6. Access via your configured domain/subdomain

 ## Usage Guide